Jackson Barracks: History

 Lieutenant Frederick Wilkinson, designed and supervised the building of the new logistics base; built from 1832 to 1836, the new Barracks called "New Orleans Barracks" housed four infantry companies and was equipped with a prison, a storehouse, and four 3-story guard towers.
 His quadrangle design, in the center of the post, was intended to be a rallying point in the event of an attack.
 The backs of the buildings were designed with no outward facing windows and acted as a wall.
 A 10-foot brick facade joined the houses and fortified the post.
 The front of the Barracks by the river, had a levee, road, railroad, and a trolly-car track for supplements.
 The back of the Barracks by St. Claude Avenue, housed a powder magazine to store ammunition.
 The first troops were in the barracks by February 1837.

 Colonel David E. Twiggs, the commanding officer of the 2nd Regiment of Dragoons, was chosen as the first commandant of the Post.
 During this time, Ulysses S. Grant, Robert E. Lee, George B. McClellan, J.E.B.
 Stuart, P. G. T. Beauregard, were all stationed at the Barracks, although not at the same time.

 During the Mexican–American War, New Orleans Barracks became a post for sending and receiving troops.
 The wounded troops returning from Mexico initiated the construction of a federally operated hospital in 1849.
 It became the first Public Service Hospital for Veterans in the country.

 On May 17, 1848, additional property was purchased from Mrs. Prudence Desilets expanding the Barracks north of Saint Claude Avenue to allow for the new hospital.
-The facility was a French designed, four-building, 2-story, open-bay hospital ward, and one surgical operating-theater in the center.
+The facility was a French-designed, four-building, two-story, open-bay hospital ward, with one surgical operating theater in the center.
 The hospital remained active until its demolition in 1888.
 The sturdy wood was salvaged and used to construct bungalows around the Barracks.
 In 1861, Louisiana seceded from the United States.
 Confederate forces took control of the Barracks and held it for less than one year, when in 1862, Federal forces re-captured it.

 On July 7, 1866, the barracks was renamed "Jackson Barracks" after the general who won the Battle of New Orleans, "Old Hickory," Andrew Jackson.
 Three years later, the United States reorganized its "colored troops" into colored regiments.
 An ACT of Congress signed March 3, 1869, reduced the four colored regiments to two.
 The 39th and 40th Regiments were consolidated and renumbered as the 25th Infantry Regiment headquartered at Jackson Barracks, under the command of Colonel Joseph A. Mower until May 1870.
 Known as the Buffalo Soldiers, they served the United States during the Indian wars and Spanish–American War.